RUN: A word of warning

 The choice to implement jack-detection in this manner is owed to a combination of a lack of standards and assumptions I made during design.
 Eurorack in general suffers from a lack of clear standards, leading to different manufacturers making different assumptions about how the instrument will be used.
 The Mannequins line of modules is designed to handle inputs across the full Eurorack power supply ranges.
 Additionally these modules are designed to allow passive mixing of outputs (output to output connection) without damage.
 While the above are the assumptions I made for my designs, I understand how others could come to different conclusions about the necessity of such things.
 In this context I don't think it makes sense to place blame squarely on one party or the other.

 The easiest workaround is to always patch a loose cable to the RUN jack first, before connecting a voltage source.
 While this may be less flexible than traditional patching, this approach makes sense for the modal-type interactions of the RUN input.

-Additionally we're offering a free service modification for existing modules, which involves replacing the RUN jack with a current-limited version.
+Additionally we're offering a modification for existing modules, which involves replacing the RUN jack with a current-limited version.
 The service is available free of charge through end of 2017.
 To arrange sending in your module for modification fill out this form: RUN Jack Upgrade.

 OnwardFor existing units we'll be including a small warning message about the issue, and encouraging our retailers to do the same for existing stock.
 We'll be reworking the jack-detection mechanism to avoid this issue in the future, confirming with affected manufacturers the safety of this new approach.

 Since late 2016, all modules shipped with the above mentioned RUN jack modification already completed on the modules.
 As of September 2017 we're shipping new units with a redesigned jack-detection scheme not affected by the above issue.